josephmidura/website-personal/README.md

-Ancient backup for www.josephmidura.com
+# Ancient backup for www.josephmidura.com
-I don't know why I keep this repository here
+CSS and html needs new backup